McShelby/hugo-theme-relearn/exampleSite/content/configuration/appearance/branding/_index.en.md

 ## Change 3rd-Party Libraries Theming

 Some of the shipped shortcodes are using 3rd-party libraries.
-See the individual shortcode documentation on how to change their theming
+See the individual shortcode documentation on how to change their theming.

 - [`mermaid` shortcode](shortcodes/mermaid#setting-a-specific-mermaid-theme)
 - [`openapi` shortcode](shortcodes/openapi#setting-a-specific-swagger-ui-theme)

 ## Change the Favicon

-If your favicon is a SVG, PNG or ICO, just drop your image in your site's `static/images/` directory and name it `favicon.svg`, `favicon.png` or `favicon.ico` respectively.
+If your favicon is an SVG, PNG, or ICO, just drop your image in your site's `static/images/` directory and name it `favicon.svg`, `favicon.png`, or `favicon.ico` respectively.

 If you want to adjust your favicon according to your OS settings for light/dark mode, add the image files `static/images/favicon-light.svg` and `static/images/favicon-dark.svg` to your site's directory, respectively, corresponding to your file format.
 In case some of the files are missing, the theme falls back to `favicon.svg` for each missing file.
 All supplied favicons must be of the same file format.

-If no favicon file is found, the theme will lookup the alternative filename `logo` in the same location and will repeat the search for the list of supported file types.
+If no favicon file is found, the theme will look up the alternative filename `logo` in the same location and will repeat the search for the list of supported file types.

 If you need to change this default behavior, create a new file `layouts/partials/favicon.html` in your site's directory and write something like this: